jitsi/jitsi-meet/README.md

 Jitsi Meet is also available as a React Native application for Android and iOS.
 Instructions on how to build it can be  found [here](doc/mobile.md).

-## Discuss
-Please use the [Jitsi dev mailing list](http://lists.jitsi.org/pipermail/dev/) to discuss feature requests before opening an issue on Github.

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by then ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!